 There are twenty-two active volcanoes in the Philippines.
-The most easily accessible are Mount Mayon and the notorious Pinatubo, both in the southern part of the principle island of Luzon.
+The most easily accessible is Mount Mayon and the notorious Pinatubo, both in the southern part of the principal island of Luzon.

 The closest town to Mayon is the port city of Legaspi, which is well served from Manila by air and bus.
 Mountain guides, though not always reliable, are available.
 Start your climb before dawn to ensure that you’ll make it up and back in a day.